OlenaBolokhonova/visualization/02_activities/assignments/assignment_2.md

       ```
     - How could this data visualization have been improved?
       ```

+### Suggested Improvements for "good" example
+The visualization contains a lot of information, which can overwhelm viewers.
+Simplifying the design by breaking down the data into multiple, smaller charts or focusing on key aspects in separate visualizations could make it easier to digest.
+For example, separate diagrams could highlight electricity sources, consumption sectors, and major consumers individually.

 ### Suggested Improvements for "bad" example
 #### Clarify Time Frame:
 The visualization should specify the exact time period over which the data for Qatar and other countries were collected.
 For Qatar, it should clearly indicate the end date for the data on migrant worker deaths, in addition to the start date of December 2010.
 This clarity would help viewers understand the duration over which these deaths occurred and allow for more accurate comparisons.